Creme de Menthe Cake

 - It will work in a pinch, but I prefer the flavor of homemade whipped cream or a homemade whipped topping like in the recipe below.

-- Green food coloring will intensify the green color.
+- The addition of green food coloring will intensify the green color.

 - Frozen Grasshopper Pie